habedi/omni-lpr/README.md

 ---

 Omni-LPR is a self-hostable server that provides automatic license plate recognition (ALPR) capabilities via a REST API and the Model Context Protocol (MCP).
 It can be used both as a standalone ALPR microservice and as an ALPR toolbox for AI agents and large language models (LLMs).

-## Why Omni-LPR?
+### Why Omni-LPR?

+Using Omni-LPR can have the following benefits:

-- **Decoupling:** Your main application can be in any programming language.
+- **Decoupling.** Your main application can be in any programming language.
 It doesn't need to be tangled up with Python or specific ML dependencies because the server handles all of that.

-- **Multiple Interfaces:** Communicate via a standard REST API or using the Model Context Protocol (MCP), which is designed for AI agent integration.
+- **Multiple Interfaces.** You aren't locked into one way of communicating.
+You can use a standard REST API from any app, or you can use MCP, which is designed for AI agent integration.

-- **Ready-to-Deploy:** Pre-built Docker images are available for easy deployment.
+- **Ready-to-Deploy.** You don't have to build it from scratch.
+There are pre-built Docker images that are easy to deploy and start using immediately.

-- **Hardware Acceleration:** Optimized for different hardware backends, supporting generic CPUs (ONNX), Intel CPUs ( OpenVINO), and NVIDIA GPUs (CUDA).
+- **Hardware Acceleration.** The server is optimized for the hardware you have.
+It supports generic CPUs (ONNX), Intel CPUs (OpenVINO), and NVIDIA GPUs (CUDA).

-- **Asynchronous I/O:** Built on Starlette for high-performance, non-blocking I/O that can handle many concurrent requests.
+- **Asynchronous I/O.** It's built on Starlette, which means it has high-performance, non-blocking I/O. It can handle many concurrent requests without getting bogged down.

-- **Scalability:** As a separate microservice, it can be scaled independently of your main application.
+- **Scalability.** Because it's a separate service, it can be scaled independently of your main application.
+If you suddenly need more ALPR power, you can scale Omni-LPR up without touching anything else.

 > [!IMPORTANT]
 > Omni-LPR is in early development, so bugs and breaking API changes are expected.
 > Please use the [issues page](https://github.com/habedi/omni-lpr/issues) to report bugs or request features.

-## Quickstart
+### Quickstart

 You can get started with Omni-LPR in a few minutes by following the steps described below.

-### 1. Install the Server
+#### 1. Install the Server

 You can install Omni-LPR using `pip`: